ivan-chen-github/2911/README.md

 by - DevOps13

 ***
-Subscriberfier is an interactive web based user application for managing subscriptions.
+Subscriberfier is an interactive web app based on Flask for managing subscriptions.

 It manages the user's vast and confusing list of subscriptions that they